Corozo, the quality material that completes your favourite garment.

 Extremely durable buttons.

 The corozo nut coming from the tagua tree – also known as Vegetal Ivory – has been the preferred material for button production for decades.
 It has a unique grain pattern, delivers scratch-free buttons and is extremely durable.
 But when plastics made their way into the fashion industry, Corozo was forgotten by the grand manufacturers.
 It hasn’t been easy finding a supplier who still masters the art of Corozo production.
-But after an extensive search, we were able to pinpoint a small family business in Portugal that still produces quality Corozo buttons.
+But we were able to pinpoint a small family business in Portugal that still produces quality Corozo buttons.
+Since then, Alcino is our button master who makes all our buttons just outside of Porto.

 Corozo?
 Here’s what you need to know